abaj8494/64-days-lua/README.md

 # Agenda

 I shall be following *Programming in Lua* by Roberto lerusalimschy (at least to begin).
+The code is in the `pil` folder.

 # Goal